 Realtime processes must be able to select the most appropriate priority level and scheduling policy dynamically.
 A realtime application often modifies the scheduling policy and priority of a process, performs some function, and returns the process to its previous priority.
 Realtime processes must also be able to yield system resources to each other in response to specified conditions.
-The following P1003.1b functions satisfy these realtime requirements:
+Eight P1003.1b functions, summarized in Table 2-3, satisfy these realtime requirements.
+Refer to the reference pages for a complete description of these functions.

-Function Description sched_getscheduler Returns the scheduling policy of a specified process sched_getparam Returns the scheduling priority of a specified process sched_get_priority_max Returns the maximum priority allowed for a scheduling policy sched_get_priority_min Returns the minimum priority allowed for a scheduling policy sched_rr_get_interval Returns the current quantum for the round-robin scheduling policy

-Function Description sched_setscheduler Sets the scheduling policy and priority of a specified process sched_setparam Sets the scheduling priority of a specified process sched_yield Yields execution to another process
+Function Description sched_getscheduler Returns the scheduling policy of a specified process sched_getparam Returns the scheduling priority of a specified process sched_get_priority_max Returns the maximum priority allowed for a scheduling policy sched_get_priority_min Returns the minimum priority allowed for a scheduling policy sched_rr_get_interval Returns the current quantum for the round-robin scheduling policy sched_setscheduler Sets the scheduling policy and priority of a specified process sched_setparam Sets the scheduling priority of a specified process sched_yield Yields execution to another process